 It’s Over 9,000

-There is no better way to kick of a new year of gaming with the first major title of 2020, Dragon Ball Z: Kakarot.
+There is no better way to kick of a new year of then with the first major title of 2020, Dragon Ball Z: Kakarot.
 This is both a unique entry into the franchises long gaming history and a baffling one as nobody thought of this sooner.
 How did nobody thought about turning Dragon Ball Z into an RPG sooner?

 Past titles have been just fighting games or beat’em ups (which makes sense).
 Dragon Ball Z: Kakarot is unique as it’s an open world role-playing adventure.
 That short description should be enough to spark ones interest.
 The best part is that it works out due to its quality gameplay and a balance in the nostalgia factor.